Advantech-IIoT/UNO-220-POE-/dpkg/TEST/index.md

     Then, Pi will show received data prompt.

-  - Host PC send data to Pi
+  - Pi send data to PC

     Command for host PC: